This delicious New England clam chowder is easy to make and is ready to eat in about a half an hour. It’s creamy, comforting and oh so good!

 I have always been a fan of clam chowder.
 I grew up on the canned stuff and liked it well enough.

 It wasn’t until the first time I had it in a restaurant that I knew how much better it could be.
-You too can have the good stuff, and it’s quicker than you’d think!
+You too can have the good stuff, and it’s easier to make your own creamy chowder than you’d think!

-Much like the recipe for my brother’s shrimp and fish chowder, the clam version is delicious with the vegetables cooked in bacon grease.
+Much like the recipe for my brother’s shrimp and fish chowder, homemade clam chowder is delicious with the vegetables cooked in bacon grease.
 It adds that certain something to the final flavor.

 Feel free to do that and stir some bacon in at the end if you’d like.
 This time I thought I’d keep the recipe lent friendly and bacon free.

 You won’t miss it.
-It is absolutely delicious as written!
+This creamy clam chowder recipe is absolutely delicious as written!

 The most time consuming part of the recipe is chopping the vegetables.
-You will want to get the potatoes in nice small cubes.
+You will want to get the potatoes in nice small pieces.

-It is easier to eat with half inch or smaller pieces.
-Plus they will cook more evenly and quickly.
+It is easier to eat with a half inch or smaller dice.
+Plus the smaller chunks will cook more evenly and quickly.
+So it is worth spending the time chopping to get the best results.

 Sautéing the chopped onions and celery makes them perfect in the final soup.
 It also gives the potatoes a chance to get started being cooked, ensuring they are cooked through before the soup is finished.

 If you live on the coast, using canned clams may seem sacrilegious.
-For us in the center of the country, it is an obvious best choice.
+For us in the center of the country, cans of clams are an obvious best choice.

-Sourcing great clams is not always easy in a small town.
+Sourcing great fresh clams is not always easy in a small town grocery store.
 Plus the canned chopped clams are ready to go!

-The clams and the liquor give such a great flavor.
-The texture of the clams end up great too with almost no effort.
+The tender clams and the liquor give such a great flavor.
+The texture of the clam meat ends up great too with almost no effort.

 While you are in the canned seafood aisle picking up the clams, pick up an extra.
 Then whip up some of our family’s favorite clam dip.
 It is creamy, delicious and perfect on potato chips or veggies.